 For instance, if you were struck while driving your brand-new car, the car will now have an accident history.
 Even if the repairs are excellent and the car still looks brand-new, it was involved in a collision, which can take thousands of dollars off of the resale value.
 In these cases, a diminished value claim can help drivers collect the difference between the original price and post-accident price of their vehicles.

-How to Get Compensation in a Diminished Value Claim
+Getting Compensation in a Diminished Value Claim

 Florida law allows drivers to recover the difference between a car’s pre-crash value and its value after repairs from an insurer.
-Since these payments vary widely, our attorneys represent clients in diminished value claims on a contingency-fee basis, fighting for the maximum amount of loss to your vehicle.

 Compensation for the lost value of your car depends on the following factors: